LAAS-HRI/uwds3/README.md

 roslaunch uwds3 dialogue_pipeline.launch # launch the demo pipeline
 ```

-**IMPORTANT**: To be able to load the robot meshes in bullet you need to have the description package in the `catkin_ws/src` folder.
+**IMPORTANT**: To be able to load the robot meshes in bullet you need to have the description package in the `catkin_ws/src` folder (exept for r2d2 that is composed only by simple primitives).

 Open Rviz in another shell with the command `rviz`, and then add three display:
 * Image display (topic : `myself_view`)